How to Dehydrate Carrots – Dehydrating Carrots, A Step-by-Step Guide

 Four cans worth of dehydrated carrots with a moisture-controlling desiccant packet.
 This jar will last many months if stored properly.

 We’ll use a food-safe desiccant packet for moisture control because we live in a fairly humid area.
-For our pint-size or quart-size mason jars, we’ll use a single food safe 5-gram desiccant packet.
-The desiccant packets will absorb any moisture and extend the shelf life of the dehydrated rice.
+For our pint-size or quart-size mason jars, we’ll use a single food-safe 5-gram desiccant packet.
+The desiccant packets will absorb any moisture and extend the shelf life of the dehydrated carrots.

 Wise Dry desiccant packets | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage